-Starting a free modern school, Niel also wanted to break the discriminatory conditions on the French labor market, where young people from poorer families who did not study elite schools do not get the best posts.
+Starting a free modern school, Niel also wanted to break the discriminatory conditions in the French labor market, where young people from poorer families who did not study in elite schools do not get the best posts.
 He has spent 48 million euros ($ 1.3 billion) on the Paris campus.

 “If you do not have a clean criminal record, you’re not good at math, you swear, it does not matter,” Niel told Venture Beat.
 “The only thing that interests us is logical thinking and motivation,” he added.